 Here’s a Summer bucket list for teens printable that my daughter came up with!
 Inexpensive activities for teenagers they can do when school is out.

 I can’t believe I have a teenager and 2 tween daughters but I do.
 This year I asked my 17 year old to come up with a list of fun teenage summer bucket list ideas and she did!
-If your children are ready for the ultimate summer check off a few of these.
+If your children are ready for the ultimate summer checklist here is the printout for them. (affiliate links present)

 I created this summer to do list quite a while back with her.
 It doesn’t seem to matter what year it is, these simple fun things always seem appealing to this age group.